Massive disk formation in the tidal disruption of a neutron star by a nearly extremal black hole: Results

 To characterize the behavior of the curved spacetime, we begin by examining the mass and spin of the black hole as measured on the apparent horizon.
 Figure~\ref{fig:BHMassAndSpinVsTimeWithMirr} shows, for each resolution, the black-hole dimensionless spin $\chi := S / M_{\rm ch}^2$ (top panel), Christodoulou mass $M_{\rm ch} := \sqrt{M_{\rm irr}^2 + S^2 / \left(4 M_{\rm irr}^2\right)}$ (middle panel), and irreducible mass $M_{\rm irr}$ (lower panel) as functions of time.
 Following the initial relaxation, the masses increase slightly (from $M_{\rm irr}=3.31$ and $M_{\rm ch}=4.20$ to $M_{\rm irr}=3.33$ and $M_{\rm ch}=4.21$) while the dimensionless spin decreases slightly (from $\chi=0.970$ to $\chi=0.967$).
 The masses and spins then remain constant in time to within our numerical accuracy until approximately $20\mbox{ ms}$ after the start of the simulation, when the neutron star begins to disrupt.
 During the next $\approx 1 \mbox{ ms}$, the masses sharply increase, while the dimensionless spin sharply decreases.
 The hole's masses then continue to slowly increase as its dimensionless spin slowly decreases.

 While all three resolutions exhibit the same qualitative behavior, we were unable to demonstrate convergence of the black hole's mass and spin through the end of the simulation.
 Shortly after disruption begins, in the high-resolution simulation the black hole experiences an anomalously large decrease in the dimensionless spin; through experimentation, we found this decrease to be sensitive to the details of dynamic regridding (i.e., the algorithm used to resize the finite-difference grid as the region containing matter expands---cf. Sec.
 II B 1 of Ref.~\cite{Foucart:2010eq}).
 This could be a consequence of the extremely large amount of mass remaining in the disk.
 Apparently, there are certain special distributions of matter on our grid that, upon a regrid, result in unexpectedly large interpolation error near the excision surface and a corresponding small but abrupt change in the evolution.
-Since our primary concern in this paper is the behavior of the disk and ejecta, we have chosen to leave our efforts to resolve the black-hole spin after disruption (perhaps by improving our regridding method) for future work.
+Since our primary concern in this paper is the behavior of the disk and ejecta, and since this $O(\%)$ effect does not qualitatively change our results\footnote{ We are confident that this anomaly does not qualitatively affect our results or our conclusions, for the following reasons: i) Cf.~the top panel of Fig.~\ref{fig:BaryonMass80}, which shows the result for all three $\chi=0.97$ resolutions: all three resolutions show the same qualitative behavior; ii) The $O(\%)$ anomalous behavior seen in the high-resolution black-hole quantities around time $t - t_{0.8} \approx 1\mbox{ ms}$ coincides with a period of the evolution when the finite-difference grid rapidly, repeatedly regrids.
+The effect of these regrids can also be seen in small discontinuous changes in disk properties such as the baryon rest mass.
+Disabling regridding did eliminate the anomalous behavior in the high-resolution run.
+Unfortunately, long evolutions cannot be done without regriddng.
+The frequent regridding behavior that seems to cause the problem is not seen in the low and medium resolution runs. iii) The low and medium resolutions, which don't display the frequent regridding problem, show good quantitative agreement with each other.}, we have chosen to leave our efforts to resolve the black-hole spin after disruption (perhaps by improving our regridding method) for future work.